dilan-dio4/easybase-website/_posts/2020-12-05-5-Great-React-Libraries-to-Look-Out-for-in-2021.markdown

 ## [Github](https://github.com/easybase/easybase-react)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/easybase-react?style=social)

-You know we had to plug our own!
 This library makes user authentication and database integration easier than ever before.
 It works with both Easybase projects or REACT integrations.
 The `useEasybase()` hook gives developers access to the functions needed for a scalable project.
 Just wrap your root component in a custom `ebconfig.js`:

 ```jsx
 import { EasybaseProvider, useEasybase } from "easybase-react";